 - Be thoughtful about what you post.
 While you are free to use your platforms as you wish, remember that individuals are legally responsible for the content they post.
-Protect yourself by ensuring that the content you share will not cause you problems down the line.
-Remember, nothing is private on the internet: even direct messages are frequently screenshotted and shared by users, so make sure you don’t say anything you regret.
+Protect yourself by ensuring that the content you share today will not cause you problems down the line.
+Remember, nothing is private on the internet: even direct messages are frequently screenshotted and shared by users, so make sure you don’t say anything that you will regret.

 - Do not use the Albion logo to represent yourself.
 The Albion logo and shield and the Albion Athletics logo are designed to represent our organization in its official capacity.
 As such, they should not be used to represent or endorse an individual.
 Even if you are representing yourself in a professional capacity, logos should not be used as profile pictures: this can give the impression that your personal content represents the official views of Albion College.

 When posting about Albion, staff and faculty should follow our Community Guidelines.
 Where appropriate, content related to Albion that violates these guidelines (for instance, by sharing confidential information) will be elevated to College administration.

 Social media platforms and best practices continue to evolve and the College understands that not every situation may be represented in the above policy.
 For questions regarding Albion College’s social media policy, contact the Office of Communications: .